There are about 29,000 North Carolina licensed attorneys*.

 - Achieve a satisfactory score on a written examination in the practice area

 Doug Berger joined us in 2005 and is a shareholder of the firm.
-Mr. Berger is a former North Carolina Senator and also served as a Deputy Commissioner at the North Carolina Industrial Commission (NCIC) for 10 years.
+Doug is a former North Carolina Senator and also served as a Deputy Commissioner at the North Carolina Industrial Commission (NCIC) for 10 years.

 Ryan Bliss joined the firm in 2012 after having been a worker's compensation defense attorney representing insurance companies.
-This experience allowed him to see how Workers' Compensation law is practiced from both sides.
+This experience allowed him to see how workers' compensation law is practiced from both sides.
 Super Lawyers magazine listed Ryan as a "Rising Star"3 in workers’ compensation law in 2018.

 Matt Harbin joined the firm in 2003 and became a shareholder in 2008.
-Mr. Harbin was appointed by (former) North Carolina Governor Bev Perdue to a two-and-a-half year term on the North Carolina Commission for Mental Health, Developmental Disabilities and Substance Abuse Services, which he recently completed.
+Matt was appointed by (former) North Carolina Governor Bev Perdue to a two-and-a-half-year term on the North Carolina Commission for Mental Health, Developmental Disabilities and Substance Abuse Services, which he recently completed.

 Susan Vanderweert represented insurance companies and employers for more than 12 years before joining our firm.
-Ms. Vanderweert has received the 2016 6Martindale-Hubbell® Peer Review Ratings™ designation - the gold standard in attorney ratings.
+Susan has received the 2016 6Martindale-Hubbell® Peer Review Ratings™ designation — the gold standard in attorney ratings.

 Social Security Disability Specialist at James Scott Farrin

-Rick Fleming joined the firm in 2002 and is a shareholder and head of the firm's Social Security Disability Department.
+Rick Fleming joined the firm in 2002 and is a shareholder and head of the firm's Social Security disability department.
 He is admitted to practice before the Supreme Court of the United States.
-Mr. Fleming is the Fourth and DC Circuits Representative for the National Organization of Social Security Claimants' Representatives Board of Directors and serves on the Nominations and Elections Committee.
-He is also vice chair of the N.C.
+Rick is also the Fourth and DC Circuits representative for the National Organization of Social Security Claimants' Representatives (NOSSCR) Board of Directors, and serves on the Nominations and Elections Committee for the NOSSCR.
+Additionally, he is vice chair of the N.C.
 State Bar's Social Security Disability Law Specialty Committee.

 North Carolina Worker's Comp and Social Security Disability Specialists

-While you probably would not want these attorneys piloting your Airbus A340 as it approaches the St. Martin runway (nor would they!), these board certified specialists have been highly trained and vetted to try to guide clients through what can sometimes be a turbulent battle for just compensation.
+While you probably would not want these attorneys piloting your Airbus A340 as it approaches the St. Martin runway, these board certified specialists have been highly trained and vetted to try to guide clients through what can sometimes be a turbulent battle for just compensation.

 If you think you can't afford them (or any of our attorneys), think again.
 All of our attorneys work on a contingency fee basis to try to help our clients navigate the best course of action for their specific situation.